quietfanatic/rvbench/README.md

   value and immediately store it the next cycle.
 Doing multiple loads then multiple stores seems to be slightly slower than alternating loads and stores.
 - An instruction cannot pair with another instruction if the first writes a register that is read or written by the second.
-An exception is when the first is an lui or auipc, which seem to pair with just about any other instruction, regardless of whether it reads or writes the register that the first one wrote.
+- lui and auipc can fuse with certain instructions after them that make sense, such as addi, ld, sd, etc.  This allows the instructions to run as a single unit even if they use the same register.
+The fused unit can even be paired with another instruction before or after it, which can bring the IPC above 2.
+  However the combination of fusing and pairing is only possible if some or all of the instructions are in compressed format, since the fetcher can only fetch around 8 bytes at a time (2 uncompressed instructions).
+In the rare case where all 4 instructions are compressed, a fused unit can pair with another fused unit, bringing the IPC up to 4.
 - Only one canonical nop can be executed per cycle, including compressed nops.
   This is likely because the nop is taken at face value as "addi x0,x0,0", which both reads and writes the x0 register, so there is a false dependency between